EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 the physical world.
 This document summarizes a number of known attacks on CoAP and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
-The document also summarizes different denial-of-service attacks where CoAP deployments are used attack other networks or services.
+The document also summarizes different denial-of-service attacks using CoAP.
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
 Several of the discussed attacks can be mitigated with the solutions in draft-ietf-core-echo-request-tag.